 Student Supervisor Toolkit

-The Office of Human Resources and Workforce Diversity is excited to partner with Career Services and Financial Aid to launch a Student Supervisor Training Series.
-This 4 - part series is designed to aid Student Supervisors in the full life-cycle of student employment.
+The Office of Human Resources is excited to partner with Career Services and Financial Aid to launch a Student Supervisor Training Series.
+This 4-part series is designed to aid Student Supervisors in the full life cycle of student employment.
+Please note that these sessions were recorded before the Workday implementation.
+For any references to UW Portal in these sessions, please see the "Recruitment & Hiring" and "Onboarding Students" sections in the tabs below for updated instructions.

 Recorded Training Sessions for Student Supervisors